kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_hack_put.md

   -n, --namespace string   namespace of resource
   -o, --output string      output format.
 One of: (key, none). (default "key")
       --path string        path of the file
-      --prefix string      prefix of the key (default "/registry")
 ```

 ### Options inherited from parent commands